Lilia Drakon’s PVE MI Executioner Mod 10 Build (Updated 12-13-16)

 Disciple of Strength: Increases the amount of bonus damage Strength gives you by 6%

-Note: If you aren’t human I’d suggest putting only 3 points in Action Advantage and 2 in Scoundrel Training
+Note: If you aren’t human I’d suggest dropping 1 point in Action Advantage, 1 point in Lucky Skirmisher and only put 2 in Scoundrel Training.

 I chose three feats in the Scoundrel tree: